 - Omega 3 fatty acids

-Dr. Azizzadeh’s goal with Botox procedures is to help a patient maintain his or her natural beauty.
-To accomplish this goal, he performs an in-depth patient evaluation prior to a Botox treatment.
-He then crafts a treatment plan designed to help a patient eliminate wrinkles and preserve his or her natural facial contours and the ability to make facial expressions.
+Dr. Azizzadeh’s goal with Botox procedures is to help a patient maintain their natural beauty.
+To accomplish this goal, Dr. Azizzadeh performs an in-depth patient evaluation prior to a Botox treatment.
+He then crafts a treatment plan designed to help a patient eliminate wrinkles and preserve their natural facial contours and the ability to make facial expressions.

 To help a patient achieve a balanced and natural-looking facial appearance, Dr. Azizzadeh may recommend a Botox treatment be performed in combination with other facial rejuvenation procedures.
 Common facial rejuvenation procedures administered in conjunction with Botox include:

 - Facial Fillers: Smooth out wrinkles and replace lost collagen in the face.
 Popular dermal fillers used to revitalize the facial appearance include Juvederm, Restylane, and Voluma.